PennLINC/FlywheelTools/Paper.md

 Flywheel encourages the use of pre-packaged computational workflows, called *gears*.
-Gears are run by virtual machines/containers using Docker and hence are version-controlled and software/platform agnostic **[CITE]()**, and are created to accomplish the tasks such as data manipulation, pre-processing, analysis, and summarisation.
-In addition to the multitude of gears available on the platform, users are able to package their own software in a gear and use it for running analysis workflows on their Flywheel data, via the web UI or SDK.
-Deciding on whether to accomplish a task using the web UI, programmatically using the SDK, or by wrapping it as a workflow into a gear, depends on the complexity and frequency of the task **[IMAGE]()**.
+Gears are run by virtual machines/containers using Docker and hence are version-controlled and software/platform agnostic **[CITE]()**.
+Gears can accomplish tasks such as data manipulation, pre-processing, analysis, and summarisation.
+In addition to the multitude of gears available on the platform, users are able to package their own software in a gear and use it for running analysis workflows on their Flywheel data, via the web UI or SDK. the complexity and frequency of the task suggests whether to accomplish a task using the web UI, programmatically using the SDK, or by wrapping it as a workflow into a gear, depends on  **[IMAGE]()**.
 Gears can take existing Flywheel data, such as images or file attachments, as inputs to the workflow, and can be created with clickable configuration options.
 Once a workflow has completed running, Flywheel collects any files remaining in the container's pre-defined output